fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

    - *Imperative Programming*: Changing directly the DOM through JS (e.g. `getElementById`).
 This approach has that it becomes difficult to point and identify relationships between events.
    - *Declarative Programming*: Declares to React what the state or data should look like.
 React will make the decision of how to implement it.
 This `state` is one big JS object.
 Resulting in less complexity, faster developer times.
 - *Components*
-  - Put toguether they form bigger components and form the whole app.
+  - Put together they form bigger components and form the whole app.
 You can copy these components and reuse them.
 Components are built with JSX.
   - Reusable components e.g. React.bootstrap, Blueprint etc.
 - *Unidirectional* Data Flow.
   - Anytime we want something to change 'state' has to change.